Eminent domain and condemnation disputes

-Maynard Nexsen attorneys have worked on eminent domain and condemnation disputes for decades in North Carolina and South Carolina.
+Maynard Nexsen attorneys have worked on eminent domain and condemnation disputes for decades in the United States.

 Our real estate attorneys who focus on eminent domain and condemnation have deep knowledge of the laws and regulations that govern this process.
 We also understand how best to help clients achieve their ultimate goals.

 We’ve represented property owners whose land has been condemned by the state and other agencies, helping landowners be compensated for the true value of their property.

 We’ve also helped clients, such as towns and utility companies, that have a legitimate claim to property.
 The condemnation process can be complex, and Maynard Nexsen lawyers understand the legal issues — as well as business and operational factors.
 That allows them to help clients navigate this process efficiently.

 Eminent domain is the right of the government to take private property and convert it to public use.
 Condemnation is the process by which a government agency can exercise this power.
 These processes are rooted in the Constitution.
 The Fifth Amendment requires government to pay landowners “just compensation.”

 Many times, disputes over condemnation boil down to what exactly is “just compensation.”

 “Just compensation” means the property’s fair market value immediately before the taking vs. the property’s fair market value immediately after the taking.
 And not just any value, but the market value of the land if it were used for its “highest and best use” — even if the land isn’t being used that way when it’s condemned.